conan-io/conan-io.github.io/_posts/2021-07-21-Modern-docker-images.markdown

 this did not give us the full power to prioritize the build in the queue, or customize the host, or customize the build lines to use Docker-in-Docker if necessary.

-With that in mind, we started using Jenkins from the Conan Center to also build the new Docker images.
+With that in mind, we started using Jenkins to also build the new Docker images.
 The big advantage in this is the use of features for cache in Docker.
 Previously, a single job took up to 2h if it was on other services, without the use of caching.
 Now, using Jenkins and Docker ``--cache-from``, updating a package, from base image to final image, takes just 4 minutes per job.
 The Jenkinsfile file used can be viewed